windicss/svelte-windicss-preprocess/README.md

 If you are already familiar with [Tailwind CSS](https://tailwindcss.com/docs), think about Windi CSS as an on-demanded alternative to Tailwind, which provides faster load times, fully compatible with Tailwind v2.0 and with a bunch of additional cool features.

+## ⚠️⚠️⚠️ SVELTE KIT ⚠️⚠️⚠️

+For svelte-kit with vite please try to use our [vite-plugin](https://github.com/windicss/vite-plugin-windicss) first.
+This repo is meant for special use cases or bundler solution without SSR.

 ---

 ## Installation